elotroalex/chiens/_texts/translation.md

 - {:.sp} The Messenger.

-- Wait, what!
-Your promises?
+- Wait, what?
+Your promises!
 Your remorse?
 Your letter?

 ---